cmmr/jobqueue/README.md

 ## Stopping Jobs

 When a running job is stopped, the background process for it is terminated.
-A replacement background process is automatically spun up to take its place.
+Terminated background process are automatically replaced by new ones.

 Stopped jobs will return a condition object of class 'interrupt' as their result.